 It’s uncommon for babies to have seasonal allergies in the first year.
 That said, it’s possible for allergy symptoms to begin at any age.

-What can I give my 6 month old for allergies?
+What Can I Give My 8 month old for allergies?

-How can I help my infant with allergies?
+How can I help my baby with allergies?

 In general, the doctor may recommend the following to help with symptoms:

 - Pills or liquids called antihistamines to ease skin rashes or a runny nose.